In This Article

 The Brain Hack

-“A clever brain hack, this gesture will recalibrate your energy and revitalise you in short order.
-This is an ancient, primal human stance symbolising power and victory,” explains Cohen.
+“A clever brain hack, this gesture will recalibrate your energy and revitalize you in short order.
+This is an ancient, primal human stance symbolizing power and victory,” explains Cohen.

 - Raise your arms over your head for 30 seconds to two minutes.

 Align with Purpose

 “When you feel fuzzy, you’re not thinking clearly, seeing sharply or breathing deeply.
 Stop and take a moment to align with your core intention,” suggests Cohen.
 “What is your life purpose?
 Take a moment to remember this, and choose to have your actions support this intention and purpose.
 When we are aligned with purpose, we gain energy and become more clear, refined and lucid,” he adds.

 “Wuji is a potent and strong qigong posture that develops strength, power, awareness, and alignments in the body—a deep connection to the earth and a relaxed free spirit,” says Cohen.
 Here’s how to do it:

 - Stand with your feet between hip- and shoulder-distance apart.
 Knees bent.
 Tailbone dropped.
 Chest relaxed.
 Back full.
 Crown of the head lifted.
 Gaze soft, and breathe calm long and deep.